Materialious/Materialious/docs/DOCKER-FULL.md

       PROXY_TRUST_CA: ""

       # When enabled, proxying is DISABLED.
 Meaning CORS must be respected.
-      # Useful if you want to use Materialious full without a Database and don't want to enable
+      # Most likely you'll never want to enable this.
-      # PUBLIC_DANGEROUS_ALLOW_ANY_PROXY.
       PUBLIC_PROXY_DISABLED: "false"

       # Allow any domain in proxy